tangentially/gryphon-scan/README.md

 Also to enhance the existing functions and to fix bugs.

+###### For the people who expect software with the single "Make Cool Scan" button
+Sorry guys.
+This is DIY project not the finished commercial software.
+If you are not ready for some manual install and adjustments than please don't waste your time.

+This project need a bit of understanding how this things are work.
+Here can be some bug's.
+This is platform for your experiments.

+I will try to make things more smooth but i can not warranty this SW will work out of the box in every environment.
+Most likely you'll need to spend some time and use brain to make things work.

+Please don't write that shitty comments as you do for Ciclop/Horus just because this is not what you expected.

 ###### Dear Visitors
 I need some feedback for this project including usage (beta testing) experience.
 Also please point me to the right place where Ciclop/Horus based scanners are discussed at the moment as there is completely no activity on the original Ciclop/Horus repositories.